 one-way repeated-measures ANOVA.
 An outcome is repeatedly measured or observed for each subject (here: subjects A-D) at each time point or under each condition, allowing to assess how the outcome value changes within each subject.
-Therefore, a factor in which each subject's outcome variable is repeatedly measured at each factor level (here: time point or condition), is referred to as a within-subject factor. repeated-measures One-way compares the mean values of the out-come variable between the factor levels.
+Therefore, a factor in which each subject's outcome variable is repeatedly measured at each factor level (here: time point or condition), is referred to as a within-subject factor.
+One-way repeated-measures ANOVA compares the mean values of the out-come variable between the factor levels.
 ANOVA indicates analysis of variance.